dotblank/space-engineers-doc-collab/README.md

     /// </example>
     bool TransferItemTo(IMyInventory dst, int sourceItemIndex, int? targetItemIndex = null, bool? stackIfPossible = null, MyFixedPoint? amount = null);
 ```
 The example code snippet can also be placed inside the` <code>` tags, in the case of which the source attribute would be left out.
-The above will also include a code example from the file `Interfaces.IMyInventory.TransferItemsTo.cs`.
+The above will also include a code example from the file `Interfaces.IMyInventory.TransferItemTo.cs`.
 If using a relative path, the Sandcastle Help File Builder will read them relative to the `.shfbproj` project file's location, hence the `Examples` folder can be found from the `Sandcastle Files` folder in this repository.

 Please see the **XML Comments References** in the *Links*-section for a comprehensive list of supported documentation XML tags.
 <hr>